codeforgso/GoVote/.github/CONTRIBUTING.md

 1. Install Postgresql

     - Postgresql is a database system.
 This app uses Postgesql to store voter data.
 When running the app using Node, you have to have a local Postgresql database that will get loaded with the voter data.
+    - MAC: the easist way to install Postgresql is with homebrew using the command below.
+It can also be downloaded from https://www.postgresql.org/download/, however, you will need to change your PATH.
+        ```sh
+        brew install postgresql
+        ```
-    - Postgresql downloads can be found here: https://www.postgresql.org/download/
+    - Windows: Postgresql downloads can be found here: https://www.postgresql.org/download/
-    - For Windows and Mac, use the "Interactive Installer by Enterprise DB" after selecting your OS
+        - use the "Interactive Installer by Enterprise DB" after selecting your OS
-    - Note that the default user and database postgres is assumed for this project.
+    - Note that the default user "postgres" and database "postgres" is assumed for this project.
 If you provided a password for postgres during the installation, you need to provide the password in DB_PASS in the next step.
 If you are comfortable with postgresql and want to create your out database/user/table, feel free to do so, just be sure the make the appropriate changes in the net step.

 1. Create a file called `.env` in the root of the project.
 The file should contain the following: